iHiD/propono/README.md

 ## Upgrading

-Upgrading from v1 to v2, and v2 to v3 are covered in the [upgrade documentation](docs/upgrading.md).
+Upgrades from v1 to v2, and v2 to v3 are covered in the [upgrade documentation](docs/upgrading.md).

 ## Installation